 - Bankruptcy: Bankruptcy is considered the most powerful consumer protection statute available.
 If you qualify, you can have your debts forever discharged.
 At one point, we helped clients in bankruptcy matters but had to stopped handling those cases for a number of reasons.
 But if bankruptcy is something you want to explore, we can recommend some excellent attorneys.

 - Combination of options: It is very common for people to call us just before or after suit has been filed.
 So, staring out with foreclosure defense is almost always required.
 From there, we can explore options depending on your goals and situation.

 The information provided on this page is an overview of the most common options for property owners facing foreclosure.
-To find out more about what options you may have and how our Florida foreclosure defense attorneys can help, contact us today for a FREE CONSULTATION at 855-55-ROSEN or through our online form.
+To find out more about what options you may have and how our Florida foreclosure defense attorneys can help, contact us today for a consultation at 855-55-ROSEN or through our online form.

 Let the lawyers and staff of the Law Offices of Evan M. Rosen serve you!